Technical Privacy Metrics: a Systematic Survey: Characteristics of Privacy Metrics

 \subsubsection{Prior Knowledge}

-Some adversaries have additional knowledge about the system, such as general domain-specific knowledge -- knowledge about the world -- or scenario-specific knowledge, for example in the form of a prior probability distribution.
+Some adversaries may have additional knowledge about the system, such as general domain-specific knowledge -- knowledge about the world -- or scenario-specific knowledge, for example in the form of a prior probability distribution or specific information about users in the system, such as their home and work addresses.
+Prior information can considerably strengthen the adversary, and thus it is important that privacy metrics can account for it.